Community

 Ceremonial Lead Guide, BOD, Co-Founder

 Tyger has been gradually stepping into the role of “Elder” as the role was anciently held.
 Tyger’s ceremonial work began with studying with Maildoma Patrice Some and some work with Sobonfu Some with their teachings of the Dagara traditions of Burkina Faso, West Africa.
 That work set the foundation of the working with the ancestors, grief ritual and the primary elemental rituals of the earth, and the magic of the worlds as the Dagara have held it for centuries.
 He has cultivated a multitude of skills and passions with a focus in holistic healing, creativity of various iterations and the inspiring of personal and spiritual development in others.
-He has learned with Naama Grossbard and Franciose Bourzat of the Mazatec cosmology of Mexico as well as how that cosmology translates into the learning of indigenous practices in this hemisphere.
+He has learned with Naama Thomas and Franciose Bourzat of the Mazatec cosmology of Mexico as well as how that cosmology translates into the learning of indigenous practices in this hemisphere.
 Tyger is a Restorative and Transformative Justice practitioner assisting organizational systems and individuals with finding and holding effective and non punitive options in addressing harm caused, generally urging toward some semblance of accountability and mutual equilibrium.
 When called, Tyger steps into the seat of a mediator, group ceremonial guide, integration coach and spiritual teacher.
 Tyger has enthusiastically studied Buddhism, Sufism, Judaism, Religious Science, Indigenous Systems, Family Constellation, Hakomi and Transpersonal Psychology.

 Jennalise Abridge

-Strategic Initiatives and Operations, Co-Founder
+Strategic Initiatives, Operations, Retreat Assistant, Co-Founder

 Jennalise comes to Gather Well Psychedelics with experience as a community organizer, heart-centered strategist for the expansion of yoga studios across the Hawaiian islands, and facilitator of numerous training programs within the realms of movement and mindfulness.
 A dancer at heart, Jennalise is inspired by Earth and moves with the rhythm of change, allowing her to thrive in ambiguity and maintain space for emergence when developing and executing operational strategies.
 Since childhood, she has felt the urge to be of service to the healing of humanity through the restoration of interconnectedness within community.
 Jennalise feels that her life’s purpose aligns deeply with organizational mission and is thrilled to be part of such an inspired effort.